caojiguo/FDA.review2025/Function-on-Scalar Regression/README.md

 ### Files

-- `asfr.RData`: the age-specific fertility rate (ASFR) data set.
+- `asfr.RData`: The age-specific fertility rate (ASFR) data set.
-- `FoS_reg_functions.R`: the main functions to impletment NNBB, NNSS, NNBR & NNSR, along with two existing models (FoS linear and FAM).
+- `FoS_reg_functions.R`: The main functions to impletment NNBB, NNSS, NNBR & NNSR, along with two existing models (FoS linear and FAM).
 This file needs to be sourced.
-- `FoS_reg_demo.R`: code for analyzing the age-specific fertility rate data set using the NN-based models (NNBB, NNSS, NNBR & NNSR) and the tranditional approaches (FoS linear and FAM).
+- `FoS_reg_demo.R`: Code for analyzing the age-specific fertility rate data set using the NN-based models (NNBB, NNSS, NNBR & NNSR) and the tranditional approaches (FoS linear and FAM).